tomtsui88/tomcat-interview/README.md

    2. Expose the default Apache Tomcat server 8080 port
    3. Launch the Tomcat server by executing catalina.sh

 b.
-Buld the Docker image using the Dockerfile (with tag set to 'mywebapp').
+Build the Docker image using the Dockerfile (with tag set to 'mywebapp').

 c.
 Run the container using the Docker image.